 In the field of medical image analysis, the ultimate goal is to improve patient outcomes.
-There are a number of broad ways in which machine learning can help achieve this goal:
+Machine leanring can help to achieve this goal by

 Therefore, in order to start harnessing the massive potential of machine learning for healthcare, and to actually use it to improve real patient outcomes, the Machine Learning in Medical Image Analysis group aims to do research that helps to bridge this gap between machine learning and clinical practice.
 We perform this research along four broad directions: